An overpayment of a pension, allowance or benefit may result in a debt being owed to the Commonwealth.

 The Commonwealth Government can also recover an overpayment by civil court proceedings.
 Other means of recovery include:

-•garnishee order (an order that may allow money to be deducted from wages, bank accounts, tax returns and lump sum Centrelink payments);
+• garnishee order (an order that may allow money to be deducted from wages, bank accounts, tax returns and lump sum Centrelink payments);

-•repayment by instalments; and
+• repayment by instalments; and

-•recovery from a third party.
+• recovery from a third party.

 Where a person is receiving income other than a government benefit, Centrelink will often refer a debt to private debt collectors.
-They must comply with the Australian Security and Investments Commission/Australian Competition and Consumer Commission debt collection guidelines.
+They must comply with the Australian Securities and Investments Commission/Australian Competition and Consumer Commission debt collection guidelines.

 In some circumstances, Centrelink may write-off or waive recovery of the debt.
 Centrelink may only waive recovery of a debt in certain defined circumstances (s 1237–1237AB) including where:

-•the debt has been caused 100 per cent by an error made by Centrelink, and the person received the payment in good faith;
+• the debt has been caused 100 per cent by an error made by Centrelink, and the person received the payment in good faith;

-•the person with the debt has special circumstances, and the debt was not caused by a person knowingly giving false information;
+• the person with the debt has special circumstances, and the debt was not caused by a person knowingly giving false information;

-•a person is prosecuted and sent to jail for the debt, and the judge or magistrate actually says that they are going to jail for longer because they can’t or won’t pay the debt; and
+• a person is prosecuted and sent to jail for the debt, and the judge or magistrate actually says that they are going to jail for longer because they can’t or won’t pay the debt; and

-•the debt is less than $200.
+• the debt is less than $200.

 Centrelink may also write-off a debt but only in limited circumstances, such as when there is no proof of the debt or if a person is not receiving a social security payment and it would be too expensive for Centrelink to recover the debt.
 Write-off criteria are contained in section 1236.
 Any person who is faced with a demand for recovery of debt should immediately seek legal advice (see Legal representation, and Legal services that can help) and consider whether to lodge an appeal (see “Social security appeals process”).